mavryk-network/mavryk-protocol/docs/developer/contributing-adding-a-new-opam-dependency.rst

-Third, **create an MR on the dedicated opam repository that includes your patch.** This is the *opam repository MR*, its role is to prepare the environment for your existing *Octez MR*.
+Third, **create an MR on the dedicated opam repository that includes your patch.** This is the *opam repository MR*, its role is to prepare the environment for your existing *Mavkit MR*.

 In order to create the opam repository MR: